bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 ```

+All that's left to show the native credit card registration form is to start the activity.
+The code example shows how to do it.

 ### How to build your own native form
 You have the option of creating your own, fully customizable native credit card registration form.
 This requires a bit more effort compared to using the default form, but it also gives you control over the design.

 #### GUI compontents

-The SDK contains bundled EditText classes that help out with input validation and formatting.

-`CardNumberEditText`, `ExpiryDateEditText` and `SecurityCodeEditText` are subclasses of `CardFormEditText` described below and add functionality for input formatting and automatic validation by using custom TextWatcher classes.
-Use these classes if you want to customise the look of the registration form but keep our standard formatting and validation of the input.

-The example shows how to add the GUI components in a layout file.

 ```java
 <com.bambora.nativepayment.widget.edittext.CardNumberEditText